 Comandante C40 MKIII - $250

 The Comandante Mk.III hails from Germany, where some of the best equipment used in specialty coffee shops is made.
 So, understandably, the expectations for this grinder were high.
 Although it’s rumored some of the first production models had performance issues, the latest grinders are well built and offer excellent grind quality.
-The price of this grinder is higher than others that offer similar performance, but at the core the Comandante is a stylish, versatile grinder that is a pleasure to use.
+In fact, this is a standout, balanced hand grinder that we recommend as your best all around option.
+At its core the Comandante is a stylish, versatile grinder that is a pleasure to use.

 Fit and Finish

 The Comandante sports a stainless steel body wrapped in a thin wood veneer treated with a natural wax oil, high-nitrogen martensitic steel burrs (which are highly resistant to pitting), an oak wood handle sourced from the Black Forest, stainless steel bearings, crank and axle, a BPA-free internal plastic frame, a glass grounds container, and a plastic lid attached to the end of the handle.
 The Comandante has a diameter of about 2.4", a height of 6.3", and a weight of 1.63 lbs.
 Its hopper and grounds container can hold about 40-45 g of coffee.